 - Understand what really drives your design

-- Users familiar with AFT Fathom will be able to utilize the ANS module with little additional effort
+- Users familiar with AFT software will be able to utilize the ANS module with little additional effort

-The extra effort to perform automated sizing on an AFT Fathom model is as little as 1%
+The extra effort to perform automated sizing on an AFT Fathom or AFT Arrow model is as little as 1%

 How it Works